nus-cs2103-AY2425S1/ip/docs/README.md

 Items with …​ after them can be used multiple times.
 Parameters can be in any order.
 Extraneous parameters for commands that do not take in parameters will be ignored.
-Viewing Help: help
-Shows a message explaining how to access the help page.

 ### Listing all tasks: `list`